verifa/ansible-katas/4-roles/README.md

 ## exercise

-* initialise the roles
+1. initialise the roles by running the following commands:

-create role boiler plate
 >$ ansible-galaxy init install-nginx

 >$ ansible-galaxy init configure-cowsay-nginx

-Copy the related tasks to our new roles into the tasks folder so that they now look like:
+2. Copy the related tasks to our new roles into the tasks folder so that they now look like:

 install-nginx/tasks/main.yml
 ```yaml